Paul Vario: Early life

 Vario and his first wife, Vita, had three sons, Peter, Paul Jr., and Leonard.
-He later married his second wife, Phyllis.
+He later divorced Vita and married Phyllis.

 Vario allegedly had a very violent temper.
 One night Vario took his wife, Phyllis, out to dinner.
 While they were sitting at the table, the maître d'hôtel accidentally poured wine on Phyllis' dress, then tried to dry it with a dirty rag.
 An enraged Vario hit the maitre d'hôtel twice.
-Later that night, Vario sent two carloads of men armed with baseball bats and pipes to assault the waiters after the restaurant had closed.
+Later that night, Vario sent two carloads of men armed with pipes and baseball bats to assault the waiters after the restaurant had closed.

 On July 20, 1973, Paul Vario’s son, Leonard Vario, died of severe burns at Wyckoff Heights Medical Center in Brooklyn.
 The cause of his injuries was never discovered.
 At his funeral, two television cameramen and a police detective were beaten by the mourners.

-Rackets and businesses
+Imprisonment and rise to power

+In 1937, Vario along with Anthony Romano were identified by a sixteen-year-old girl from Howard Beach who said Vario and Romano sexually assaulted her.
+Both men were later convicted of rape and sentenced to ten years in prison.
+Vario was paroled twice during his prison term but was sent back to prison for violating parole, after being arrested again and charged with burglary and dealing stolen property.
+He was released from prison in 1962.